Kotesitory/Anti-Patrola/README.md

 and broadcast at a push of a button.
 By simplifying and digitizing the process, Anti-Patrola provides real-time solution for this problem with nearly-zero user's effort.

+More details about the idea and the product description can be found at: [docs/SRS.pdf](docs/SRS.pdf).

 ## Usage

 At the moment the project is in its very early stages.
 So the only parts that are implemented are the pipelines for